-Defibtech, LLC shall not be liable for errors contained herein or for incidental or consequential damages in connection with the furnishing, performance, or use of this material.
+Defibtech, L.L.C. shall not be liable for errors contained herein or for incidental or consequential damages in connection with the furnishing, performance, or use of this material.

 Information in this document is subject to change without notice.
-Names and data used in the examples are fictitious unless otherwise noted.
+Names and data used in any examples are fictitious unless otherwise noted.